baltejbal/SWATCH/README.md

 ![MCP3008](https://36projectsblog.files.wordpress.com/2017/12/3008-ic-and-pinout.png?w=840)</br>

+### PCB Design Files
+In order to develop the PCB design files, the appilcation Fritzing is required along with the MCP3008-8-Channel 10-Bit ADC file which must be added to the application.
+The file can be downloaded <a href = "https://github.com/baltejbal/SWATCH/blob/master/PULSE%20SENSOR.fzz">Here</a>

-This is the layout for the pins of the Raspberry pi<br>
+Once the Sensor is added to parts, you can create a frizting diagram for the wiring of the pi and sensor.This is the layout for the pins of the Raspberry pi<br>
 ![imageofsensor](https://github.com/baltejbal/PICS/blob/master/PULSE%20SENSOR_bb.png)